SmartBear/readyapi4j/modules/cucumber/README.md

-## Cucumber/BDD testing for REST APIs
+## Cucumber testing for REST APIs

 This module provides a generic Cucumber vocabulary for testing APIs with readyapi4j with dedicated support for OAS/Swagger 2.0 to remove some of the technicalities required to define scenarios.

-Furthermore, OAS extensions for specifying When/Then vocabularies directly within an OAS definitions without requiring any coding are in the [BDD4OAS module](modules/bdd4oas).
+Furthermore, OAS extensions for specifying When/Then vocabularies directly within an OAS definitions without requiring any coding are in the [cucumber4oas module](modules/cucumber4oas).

-If you use Cucumber Studio for your BDD workflow then the [Cucumber Studio Runner](modules/studio-runner) provides utilities for integrating Cucumber Studio with ReadyApi4j.
+If you use Cucumber Studio for your Cucumber workflow then the [Cucumber Studio Runner](modules/studio-runner) provides utilities for integrating Cucumber Studio with ReadyApi4j.

 * [Getting Started](#getting_started)